A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Numerical methods

 which implies that

 with $s_{cap}={\bm 1}^T({\bm R}+{\bm M}^{cap})^{-1}{\bm 1}$.
 Substituting the expression of $\overline{p_{mean}}$ into the equation$~$(\ref{capillary_poiseuille_pressure_flow}), we obtain

 which consists of two unknown vectors ${\bm p}^{n+1}$ and ${\bm q}^{n+1}$.
-The mass-conservation is discretized as that for CRA inlet and bifurcation boundary such that for each artery or vein,
+The mass-conservation is discretized as that for CRA inlet and bifurcation boundary such that for each arteriole or venule,

 where $k=1,\dots,N_{cap}$.
-Given that flows in arterioles and venules are assumed as Poiseuille flow, the flow rates in arteriolar and venular trees are equal to those at boundaries of terminal vessels, that is $q^{n+1}({\bm x}_k)=q^{n+1}_{k,N_s}$.
+Given that flows in structured trees are assumed as Poiseuille flow, the flow rates are equal to those at boundaries of terminal vessels in superficial vascular trees, that is $q^{n+1}({\bm x}_k)=q^{n+1}_{k,N_s}$.
 This enables to express ${\bm q}^{n+1}$ as

 where area vectors are given by

 the matrix ${\bm B}$ is given by

 and ${\bm f}^{n+1}$ is given by